-Ilya Pavlov, also known as Elijah Pauls, shared a breakdown of his environment Shattered Lands made during the CGMA course Organic World Building led by Anthony Vaccaro: blockout, rock and grass creation, sand material, lighting, post-processing and more.
+Ilya Pavlov did a breakdown of his environment made during a CGMA course: blockout, rock and grass creation, sand material, lighting, post-processing & more.

 Hey everybody!
 My name is Ilya Pavlov (Elijah Pauls), I am environment 3D artist currently working as a Level artist at Sperasoft Keywords Studio in Saint-Petersburg, Russia.
 I came from Moscow where I first started delving into 3D (sculpting in ZBrush) as a hobby.
 After realizing that the 3D sculpting is actually a part of some great world of the game industry and feeling passion for computer games since the early childhood I entered Game Graphics faculty at Scream School in Moscow.
 At that time, it was the best opportunity for me to study many things I needed to know and get some basic skills to begin my path as an artist in games.

 It was approximately four years ago.
 Since my graduation, I was working as an environment game artist on a few projects in Moscow which were a mobile FPS game in Unity and two VR games for full-body tracking experience in Unreal Engine.

 It’s been a year since I moved to Saint-Petersburg to work with a great team at Sperasoft Studio on a couple of cool AAA projects.